yinshiyi/genename/README.md

 https://www.r-project.org/ to download and install R http://yizhexu.com/2017/02/r-path/ to put R into path

-Then in CMD use cd to direct yourself to the working folder with genelist of interest then run Rscript genename.R
+Then in CMD use cd to direct yourself to the working folder with genelist of interest then run
+$Rscript genename.R

 For Linux/MAC users,
 https://www.r-project.org/ to download and install R Google how to put R into path

-Then in command prompt use cd to direct yourself to the working folder with genelist of interest then run Rscript genename.R
+Then in command prompt use cd to direct yourself to the working folder with genelist of interest then run
+$Rscript genename.R

+$Rscript genename.R
+or
+$Rscript genename.R-h
-Rscript genename.R or Rscript genename.R-h will bring the help page
+will bring the help page